zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 [end of dialogue]

-Our dialogue begins with Nivia saying to Michael, “Why ar e you walking funny?”
+Our dialogue begins with Nivia saying to Michael, “Why are you walking funny?”
 Here, “funny” just means unusual, oddly, we might even say “weirdly.”
 “Why are you walking funny?” – why are you not walking normally?
 M ichael said, “Oh, I pulled a muscle in my right leg while playing with my kid s last weekend.”
 To “pull a muscle” means to hurt a part of your body – in your arm s, in your legs, in your back, in your neck, wherever you have a muscle.
 The “muscle” is what connects bones together, and allows you to move your bones.
 So, “ pulling a muscle” means injuring or harming your muscle.
 Michael says, “It’s hard to walk without feeling a twinge of pain.”
 Well, “pain,” you probab ly know, is when something feels uncomfortable; it hurts.
 A “twinge” is a sudden feeling, but it doesn’t last very long.
 So, Michael is saying he feels twinges of pain  when he walks; it’s not constant, it’s not all the time but it happens quickly and  then it goes away.

 Nivia says, “I’m sorry to hear that.
 Why are you sitting in  that awkward position?”
 “Awkward” means not relaxed, uncomfortable.
 Michael says, “I strained my back while exercising.”
 To “strain” (strain) means to hurt p art of your body because you were working too hard or because you tried to do som ething that was too difficult.
 I never strain my back because I never work too hard!
 But Michael strained his back while exercising.
 “Initially,” he says, “I  felt a sharp pain.”
 “Sharp,” here, means very strong; it may not last for a l ong time, but it’s a very strong pain.
 We might say it’s a very “acute” (acute) pain .
 He says he “felt a sharp pain, and thought it was something serious, but it  doesn’t hurt much now.”
 Now, he says, “There’s just a dull (dull) pain” when he tries to sit up straight – when he tries to sit normally.
-“Dull” is the opposite o f sharp; it describes a pain that is not strong, but it lasts a long time.
+“Dull” is the opposite of sharp; it describes a pain that is not strong, but it lasts a long time.
 “Dull” has a couple of different meanings in English; take a look at the wonderful Learn ing Guide that Dr. Lucy Tse prepares for some additional explanations.

 Michael says that’s the reason, or  “That’s why I’m sitting like this, leaning to the side.”
 To “lean” (lean) means to put your body in one  direction, not straight.
 You’re usually resting against another object, such as the wall.
 So, if you lean against the wall, you’re standing up but your shoulders are touching the wall; the wall is supporting you.
 In English, people refer to the famous tower in the City of